NeobrainData/bucket-save-upload/README.md

 os.environ["GOOGLE_APPLICATION_CREDENTIALS"] = "path_to_your_.json_credential_file"
 ```

-### PS: GCS don’t accept date time objects, you need to convert them to strings.
+### PS2: GCS don’t accept date time objects, you need to convert them to strings.